linsomniac/nanomon/README.markdown

 --------

-Simple example which calls Nagios NRPE scripts (a good source of scripts to perform various checks, see "yum search nrpe" or "apt-cache search nrpe" for a list of available packages).
+Simple example which calls Nagios NRPE scripts (a good source of scripts to perform various checks, see "`yum search nrpe`" or "`apt-cache search nrpe`" for a list of available packages).

     statusfile('/var/lib/nanomon.status')